adreno660/goyim-boot/README.md

 # SH1MKEX 🚀
 **The Multi-Distro Kexec Bootloader for Chromebooks**

-SH1MKEX (Shimboot-Kexec) is an evolution of the [Shimboot](https://github.com) project.
+SH1MKEX (Shimboot-Kexec) is an evolution of the [Shimboot](https://github.com/ading2210/shimboot) project.
 It transforms a standard RMA shim into a universal bootloader that can "jump" into any Linux distribution using `kexec`.

 ### 🌟 Why SH1MKEX?
-Standard Shimboot locks you into a specific ChromeOS kernel, requiring a [patched systemd](https://github.com-repo) and causing issues with modern distros.
+Standard Shimboot only lets you use pre-set distros without customization.

 **SH1MKEX changes the game:**
 - **True Multi-Boot:** Scan and boot multiple OS partitions from a single USB.